Correlators are simpler than wavefunctions: Soft Limits

-{\bf Connected subgraphs}---We now explore the case where we take all vertex variables in a graph $G$ to zero, except those in a connected subgraph $\mathfrak{g}$.
-Choosing $x_{v_*}$, where $v_* \in \mathfrak{g}$, as the root in \eqref{eq:corr_root}, then the integral factorizes into an integral over the variables in $\mathfrak{g}$, and an integral over the edges in $G/\mathfrak{g}$:
+{\bf Connected subgraphs}---We now explore the case where we take all vertex variables in a graph $G$ to zero, except those in a connected subgraph $\mathfrak{g}$ \footnote{Here we are treating site variables, $x_v$, to be independent of the edge variables, $y_e$, so we can formally take the limit.}.
+Choosing $x_{v_*}$, where $v_* \in \mathfrak{g}$, as the root in \eqref{eq:corr_root}, then the integral factorizes into the correlator of $\mathfrak{g}$, and the amplitude of a graph where $\mathfrak{g}$ is contracted to a single vertex, which we denote by $G/\mathfrak{g}$.:

-In this limit the correlator factorizes into the correlator of $\mathfrak{g}$, and the amplitude of a graph where $\mathfrak{g}$ is contracted to a single vertex, which we denote by $G/\mathfrak{g}$.
-A particularly interesting case is when $\mathfrak{g}$ itself is a single vertex, then the property holds for loop graphs as well, and we obtain the $\ell_0$-integrated amplitude (and setting all the zeroth component of four-momenta to zero):
+Where $\tilde{\mathcal{A}}(G)$ is the off-shell, amputated, time-ordered correlator, evaluated at zero external energies, which we refer to as amplitude for simplicity.
+When $\mathfrak{g}$ is a single vertex, then the property holds for loop graphs too, and we obtain the $\ell_0$-integrated amplitude:

-For a connected graph, the \(l_0\)-integrated amplitude $\mathcal{A}(G)$ satisfies a Berends-Giele type recursion
+For a connected graph, the \(l_0\)-integrated amplitude $\mathcal{\tilde{A}}(G)$ satisfies a Berends-Giele type recursion

-where the product runs over the connected components of the graph \(G \setminus v\).
-The recursion terminates on graphs consisting of a single vertex, for which we have \( A(v)=1\).
+where the product runs over the connected components of the graph \(G \setminus v\) and the $\mathcal{E}(G)$ are the usual tube functions defined in \eqref{eq:tube_func} evaluated at $x_v=0$.
+The recursion terminates on graphs consisting of a single vertex, for which we have \( \tilde{\mathcal{A}}(v)=1\).